matheusmoreira/liblinux/README.markdown

 Makefiles that are included by the top-level `GNUmakefile` in a specific order.
 They are named according to the purpose of their definitions.

-### `make/compilers`

-Makefiles that define compiler-specific variables and macros.
-They are named after the compiler they provide support for.

 ### `scripts`